 DIVISION 5 SUBSTITUTES, VOLUNTEERS, AND CONTRACTORS

 §746.1401.
-What minimum standards must substitutes, volunteers, or persons under contract with my center comply with?
+What minimum standards must substitutes, volunteers, or contractors comply with?

-(a) For purposes of this rule:

-(1) Persons under contract with your center are "contractors"; and

-(2) It does not matter if a substitute, volunteer, or contractor is paid or unpaid.

-(b) Substitutes not counted in the child/caregiver ratio must comply with minimum standards that apply to employees, except as otherwise provided in this division.
+(a) Substitutes not counted in the child/caregiver ratio must comply with minimum standards that apply to employees, except as otherwise provided in this division.

-(c) Volunteers and contractors who are regularly or frequently present at the child-care center but not counted in the child/caregiver ratio must comply with minimum standards that apply to employees.
+(b) Volunteers and contractors who are regularly or frequently present at the child-care center but not counted in the child/caregiver ratio must comply with minimum standards that apply to employees.

-(d) Substitutes, volunteers, and contractors who are counted in the child/caregiver ratio must comply with minimum standards that apply to employees and caregivers, except as otherwise noted in subsection (e) of this section.
+(c) Substitutes, volunteers, and contractors who are counted in the child/caregiver ratio must comply with minimum standards that apply to employees and caregivers, except as otherwise noted in subsection (d) of this section.

-(e) Volunteers, including parents, who only supplement the ratios for field trips and water activities do not have to comply with the minimum standards that apply to employees and caregivers, but they do have to comply with the relevant minimum standards in Subchapter E of this chapter (relating to Child/Caregiver Ratios and Group Sizes).
+(d) Volunteers, including parents, who only supplement the ratios for field trips and water activities do not have to comply with the minimum standards that apply to employees and caregivers, but they do have to comply with the relevant minimum standards in Subchapter E of this chapter (relating to Child/Caregiver Ratios and Group Sizes).

-(f) Substitutes, volunteers, and contractors who do not meet caregiver qualifications must never be left alone with children.
+(e) Substitutes, volunteers, and contractors who do not meet caregiver qualifications must never be left alone with children.

-(g) All substitutes, volunteers (except for those volunteers noted in subsection (e) of this section), and contractors must complete orientation before beginning the relevant duties.

-(h) For substitutes, volunteers, and contractors counted in the child/caregiver ratio, the remaining 16 hours of pre-service training (the first eight hours must be completed before being counted in the child/caregiver ratio) must be completed within 90 days of beginning the relevant caregiver duties.
-If the person completes the pre-service training after the 90 day period, the person must cease performing any caregiver duties at the center until the person completes the pre-service training.
+(f) Substitutes, volunteers, and contractors must comply with the training requirements in §746.1403 of this division (relating to What training must I ensure that substitutes, volunteers, and contractors have during certain timeframes?).